frizfealer/frizfealer.github.io.bak/_posts/2021-02-07-coding-the-k-permutation.md

 5. 312
 6. 321

-The fourth ranking permutation is 231, so the answer is 231.
+The 1-smallest permutation is 123; whereas the 3-smallest permutation is 213.

 **Example 1:**